top of page

 5) Mount Your Camera

 Grifiti makes a great telescoping tripod that will work for your iPad or other tablet.
 It's called "nootle."
+I use this for lessons and gigs all the time.

 The photo to the left shows the universal mount which even works for the large iPad pro.